steelburn/image-optimizer/README.md

 ### Report Generator

 - Parses the optimizer logs to generate comprehensive HTML reports
+- Handles multi-page file optimizations in the report
 - Shows total space saved and percentage of reduction
 - Breaks down savings by file type and directory
 - Lists the top files with the highest space savings